 Kentucky is known as the “Bluegrass State”, a nickname based on the bluegrass, a species of grass found in many of its pastures.
 One of the major regions in Kentucky is the Bluegrass Region in central Kentucky, which houses its two largest cities, Louisville and Lexington.
 It is a land with diverse environments and abundant resources, including the world’s longest cave system, Mammoth Cave National Park, one of the greatest lengths of navigable waterways and streams in the contiguous United States, and the two largest man-made lakes east of the Mississippi River.

-Helpful Kentucky Resources
+Kentucky Department of Natural Resources

 In 1776, the counties of Virginia beyond the Appalachian Mountains became known as Kentucky County, named for the Kentucky River.
 The precise etymology of the name is uncertain, but likely based on an Iroquoian name meaning “(on) the meadow” or “(on) the prairie”, “at the field”).